-The current project, designed by Dr. Crawford and Dr M. J. Mosher, is funded by the Kansas State Attorney General's Office.
-Its purpose is to:
+The more recent project, designed by Dr. Crawford and Dr M. J. Mosher, was funded by the Kansas State Attorney General's Office.
+Its purpose was to:

 - Provide a nutritional profile of Kansas farming communities to Kansas Health organizations and physicians

 - Examine the relationship of that nutritional profile to chronic health problems such as coronary heart disease, high blood pressure, diabetes, obesity, and arthritis; and